Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Methods

-\paragraph{Continuous-variable processes} To generate initial states, we first record intermediate states during $H_{\text{kerr}}$ noisy evolution in the time interval $t\in [0, 1]$, each with timestep 0.05.
+For continuous-variable processes, to generate initial states, we first record intermediate states during noisy evolution of $H_{\text{kerr}}$ in the time interval $t\in [0, 1]$, each with timestep 0.05.
 With this procedure, we obtain 20 noisy states.
-Next, for each state, we evolve it with fiducial process $\mathcal N_0(\mathcal F) = I$ under different loss rates.
-The evolution times are uniformly chosen from $[0, 1]$ with gap 0.1.
-Note the fiducial process is constructed by a forward evolution followed by a reverse evolution.
-Specifically, suppose the total evolution time is $t_0$.
-Then, for $t \leq t_0 / 2$, the state evolves with Hamiltonian $H_{\text{kerr}}$, and $-H_{\text{kerr}}$ for $t_0 / 2 \leq t \leq t_0$.
-We highlight that this kind of evolution can be simulated on hardware by~\cite{PhysRevLett.131.110603}.
+Next, for each state, we evolve it with fiducial process $\mathcal N_0(\mathcal F) = I$ under different loss rates. { The fiducial process is generated by $H_{\text{kerr}}$ followed by $-H_{\text{kerr}}$, which can be simulated on hardware by~\cite{PhysRevLett.131.110603}.
+The evolution times of the states are uniformly chosen in the range $[0, 1]$ with a gap of 0.1.}